In recent years, there has been a dramatic increase in the number of fraud cases.

 Image Source: NPR

-Elizabeth Holmes made bold promises to revolutionise the healthcare industry with her biotech startup, Theranos, and its diagnostic technology that produces results from a single pinprick of blood.
+Elizabeth Holmes made bold promises to revolutionise the healthcare industry with her biotech start-up, Theranos, and its diagnostic technology that produced results from a single pinprick of blood.

-Theranos claimed to be able to perform over 240 tests, ranging from cholesterol levels to complex genetic analysis, using substantially less blood than current practices.
+Theranos claimed it could perform over 240 tests, ranging from cholesterol levels to complex genetic analysis, using much less blood than standard methods.

-The concept was considered a medical breakthrough and caught the attention of a vast number of investors, causing Theranos' valuation to climb to an impressive $10 billion by 2014.
+The concept was seen as a medical breakthrough and caught the attention of many investors, sending Theranos' valuation to $10 billion by 2014.

-Subsequent investigations brought to light the harsh reality that Theranos' technology was deeply flawed and unreliable.
+Subsequent investigations revealed the harsh truth that Theranos' technology was deeply flawed and unreliable.

-They showed Holmes knowingly deceived investors by exaggerating the capabilities of the technology and using alternative products to conduct tests.
+They showed Holmes knowingly deceived investors by exaggerating its capabilities and using other products to conduct tests.

-With the life-threatening consequences of these actions now clear, severe legal consequences and a wave of public backlash were aimed at Holmes and led to the eventual downfall of her enterprise in 2018.
+With the life-threatening consequences of these actions now clear, severe legal consequences and a wave of public backlash aimed at Holmes led to her enterprise’s downfall in 2018.

-Holmes and her co-conspirator were found guilty and sentenced to lengthy prison terms of 11 and 12 years respectively, as well as being ordered to pay restitution costs of $452 million to the victims of their fraud.
+Holmes and her co-conspirator were found guilty and received lengthy prison terms of 11 and 12 years, along with an order to pay restitution costs of $452 million to their victims.

 Charles Ponzi and The Securities Exchange Company